nrwl/nx/docs/react/cli/affected-dep-graph.md

 Change the way Nx is calculating the affected command by providing directly changed files, list of files delimited by commas

+### focus

+Use to show the dependency graph for a particular project and every node that is either an ancestor or a descendant.

-### filter
+### groupByFolder

-Use to limit the dependency graph to only show specific projects, list of projects delimited by commas.
+Group projects by folder in dependency graph

 ### head